sotrh/learn-wgpu/docs/showcase/compute/README.md

 ![./render_doc_output.png](./render_doc_output.png)

 While on the CPU we could introduce a synchronization primitive such as a `Mutex` to fix this issue, AFAIK there isn't really such a thing on the GPU.
-Instead I decided to swap my code to work with each vertex individually.
+Instead, I decided to swap my code to work with each vertex individually.
 There are some hurdles with that, but those will be easier to explain in code.
 Let's start with the `main` function.

 ```glsl
 void main() {